kbganesh/RHCSA_Learning_page/README.md

 #                                               SECTION 1:

-1. Redhat_Features_Overview.md : About RHCSA and History and how to learn.
+1. Redhat_Features_Overview.md : About RHCSA and History, how to learn and Directory Structure.

 2. File_and_Directory_Stuffs.md : Hardlinks, Softlinks, Inode, File ownership, File permissions, Vi Editor stuffs, Pipe and Input and output redirections.